 Annual bonuses are intended to focus the executive's energy into improving corporate performance based on priorities set by the Board, and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
 Annual bonuses are calculated as a percentage of base pay.
-Target bonuses for named executives were 85%, 70%, 60%, 60%, and 50% for Christopher E. French, the Chief Executive Officer; David L. Heimbach, Chief Operating Officer; James J. Volk, Chief Financial Officer; William L. Pirtle, Senior Vice President - Sales and Marketing; Edward H. McKay, Senior Vice President - Engineering and Operations, respectively.
-In order to be eligible to receive the annual incentive bonus, every eligible employee of the Company, including named executive officers, must remain employed through December 31 of the performance year except in the case of retirement.
-The target bonus for James F. Woodward, the Company's former Chief Financial Officer was 60% of his base salary, but Mr. Woodward was not eligible to receive a bonus for 2019 because of his resignation on June 28, 2019.
+Target bonuses for named executives were 80%, 70%, 60%, 60%, and 60% for Christopher E. French, the Chief Executive Officer; David L. Heimbach, Chief Operating Officer; James J. Volk, Chief Financial Officer; William L. Pirtle, Senior Vice President - Sales and Marketing; Edward H. McKay, Senior Vice President - Engineering and Operations, respectively.
+In order to be eligible to receive the annual incentive bonus, every eligible employee of the Company, including named executive officers, must remain employed through December 31 of the performance year except in the case of retirement, death, or disability.

 Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals and achievement of individual objectives.
-For 2019, the company-wide objectives represented 80% of the total target, and individual objectives represented 20% of the total target, for each of the named executive officers.
+For 2020, the company-wide objectives represented 80% of the total target, and individual objectives represented 20% of the total target, for each of the named executive officers.
 Individual objectives for the Chief Executive Officer and Chief Operating Officer were established by the Board of Directors, based on recommendation by the Compensation Committee.
 The annual bonus targets for the Chief Financial Officer and other named executive officers were approved by the Compensation Committee, based on recommendations from our Chief Executive Officer.
 Each officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
 The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives in a given year's plan.

-For 2019, company-wide performance goals consisted of three components for salaried Company employees, including the named executive officers.
-The first component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, and 60% of the total target for the Chief Financial Officer, the Senior Vice President - Sales and Marketing, and the Senior Vice President - Engineering & Operations was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
-Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan and expenses relating to the Executive Supplemental Retirement Plan.
+For 2020, company-wide performance goals consisted of three components for salaried Company employees, including the named executive officers.
+The first component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, and 60% of the total target for the Chief Financial Officer, the Senior Vice President - Sales and Marketing, and the Senior Vice President - Engineering & Operations, was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
+Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan, expenses relating to the Executive Supplemental Retirement Plan, and revenue or expense from the results of an arbitration proceeding.

-The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$251.7 million (below which no bonus would be earned on this component); a goal of approximately \$271.6 million (which represented 100% achievement toward this component); and a high of approximately \$291.5 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
-The maximum threshold of \$291.5 million represented 110% of budgeted adjusted operating income for 2019, and was viewed as evidencing high achievement.
+Achievement levels for the adjusted operating income Company-wide performance goal were a minimum of approximately \$241.7 million (below which no bonus would be earned on this component); a target of approximately \$254.5 million (which represented 100% achievement toward this component); and a high of approximately \$279.9 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+The maximum threshold of \$279.9 million represented 110% of budgeted adjusted operating income for 2020, and was viewed as evidencing high achievement.

-Calculated with the exclusions described above, the 2019 adjusted operating income was approximately \$272.6 million.
-Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2019, the Company's independent directors determined that the \$271.6 million goal threshold had been exceeded, resulting in a 102.5% achievement for the financial objective.
+Calculated with the exclusions described above, the 2020 adjusted operating income was approximately \$274.7 million.
+Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2020, the Company's independent directors determined that the \$254.5 million goal threshold had been exceeded, resulting in a 140.1% achievement for the financial objective.